caltechlibrary/datatools/reldate.1.md

 ## NEGATIVE INCREMENTS

 Command line arguments traditionally start with a dash which we also use to denote a nagative number.
 To tell the command line process that to not treat negative numbers as an “option” precede your time increment and time unit with a double dash.

 ~~~
-    {app_name} --from=2014-08-03 -- -3 days
+    reldate --from=2014-08-03 -- -3 days
 ~~~

 Will yield